My thank you cards get thank you's, so I want to teach you how to write kick-butt thank you cards that make you more memorable.

 I had a director take the time to email a response to my thank you card and say that he'd love to work with me again.
 This works better than mailing out your headshots!

-So check out my download Actor Boss Thank You Cards because I'll give you my fill-in-the-blank thank you card templates that will help you personalize your cards in a way that builds a long-term connection.
+Check out my download Actor Boss Thank You Cards for my fill-in-the-blank thank you card templates that will help you personalize your cards in a way that builds a long-term connection.
+You'll also get a bonus on everything you need to know about including gifts.

 PIN THIS POST: